nicholaycaumeran/DS/README.md

-# BG/NBD and Gamma/Gamma Model
+# BG/NBD and Gamma-Gamma Models for Customer Lifetime Value

 ## Model Description
 BG/NBD Beta-Geometric/Negative-Binomial Distribution and Gamma-Gamma Models are used in Customer Lifetime Value (CLV) analysis to estimate the expected value of a customer to a business over the course of their relationship.